apollographql/apollo-kotlin-normalized-cache/Writerside/topics/cache-control.md

 extend type Reader @cacheControlField(name: "book", inheritMaxAge: true)
 ```

-This will generate a map in `yourpackage.cache.Cache.maxAges`, that you can pass to the `SchemaCoordinatesMaxAgeProvider`:
+This generates a map in `yourpackage.cache.Cache.maxAges`, that you can pass to the `SchemaCoordinatesMaxAgeProvider`:

 ```kotlin
 cacheResolver = CacheControlCacheResolver(